DCA Thrift Shop News

 The DCA Thrift Shop was founded in 1931 to supply clothing and food to families in need, and offer employment for women during the Depression.
 Workers washed and mended donated clothing and repaired household articles, which were then sold at very low prices.

-A well-known fixture on the Post Road since 1947, the Thrift Shop building was recently recognized for its significance by the Darien Historical Society.
+A well-known fixture on the Post Road since 1947, the Thrift Shop building has been recognized for its significance by the Darien Historical Society.
 The shop has also received the Darien Chamber of Commerce “Green Ribbon Award for Distinguished Environmental Activities,” and the “Darien Old Timers Athletic Association Community Civic Award.”

 As part of its community outreach, the shop has a long tradition of partnering with other non-profits and organizations: